Herms Niel & Reichsmusikzug des RAD

 Ivan

 This is a good question which requires probably a bit longer reply and analysis, but I'll try to keep it short for now.
 There is still much to be written on Niel.
-"The Song of the Luftwaffe Auxiliary" is basically an unknown song, and without the postcard posted by "Claymore" most people (myself included) wouldn't even know it ever existed.
+"The Song of the Luftwaffe Auxiliary" is basically an unknown song, and without the postcard posted by "Claymore" most people wouldn't even know it ever existed.
 We still haven't found another source mentioning this piece.
-It's from the late stage of the war, probably 1943 (or maybe even 1944, but I'd rather say 1943), and at the time military songs were already rarely made and had little significance (I wrote about this before online).
-After 1942, only a small number of marching tunes was recorded, in 1943 (and afterwards almost nothing until the end of the war).
-People in Germany were getting sick of marching and aggressive tunes due to the development of the war and casualties in most families.
-However, soldiers' songs were still being made - but this time as calm, slow pop or waltz songs, generally sang by soothing female voices - which was more suitable for the families in Germany and soldiers at the front.
-So, we shouldn't even be discussing possible popularity of the marching music in the period after 1942.
+It's from the late stage of the war (1943/1944) and at the time military songs were already rarely made in Germany (I wrote about this before online).
+After 1942, the number of the recorded marching tunes was significantly reduced.
+People in Germany were getting sick of marching and aggressive music due to the development of the war and most families having casualties.
+However, soldiers' songs were still being made - but mostly as calm, slow pop or waltz songs, usually sang by soothing female voices - which was more suitable for the families in Germany and soldiers at the front.

-Niel started becoming popular in the late 1920s [his initial popularity had nothing to do with the NS regime - it actually had to do with his already popular half-Jewish colleague Ailbout; but the regime did later (mis)use Niel's popularity - and he didn't complain as far as I can tell - and by the beginning of the war he already had several international hits, translated in a couple of languages.
+Niel started becoming popular in the late 1920s.
+His initial popularity had nothing to do with the NS regime - but with his already popular half-Jewish colleague Ailbout, with whom he worked.
+But the NS regime did later (mis)use Niel's popularity - and it seems that Niel didn't complain either - and by the time the war broke out he already had several international hits, translated in a couple of languages.
 There would probably be much more of such widely recognised hits if there wasn't for his involvement in the war propaganda.
-Niel's style always remained the same [one of the main reasons of his popularity]; even in the stiff campaign songs, he always incorporated some jolly folk-motifs; but with the progress of the war, music also had to be appropriately updated.
-Which is why, in mid-1941, young Schultze with his fresh, original and brutal melodies basically replaced old Niel as the composer of campaign songs (I've never heard of a composer before nor after Schultze who could create such merciless, fanatical war-music; but this tallented composer left only a couple of such pieces behind him and much more of nice and peaceful tunes).
-Long story short, Niel and many of his works were indeed very much popular [many still are, and are considered traditional German songs], and hardly because of the regime; they were simply incredibly catchy and mostly made in the traditional German spirit.
+Niel's style always remained the same (one of the main reasons of his popularity); even in the stiff campaign songs, he always incorporated some jolly folk-motifs; but with the progress of the war, music had to be appropriately adapted as well.
+Which is why by mid-1941 young Schultze, with his fresh, original and brutal melodies, basically replaced old Niel as the composer of campaign songs (I've never heard of a composer before nor after Schultze who could create such merciless, fanatical war-music; but this tallented composer left only a couple of such pieces behind him and much more of nice and peaceful tunes).
+Long story short, Niel and many of his works were indeed very much popular (a number of them still are, and are considered traditional German songs), and hardly because of the regime; they were simply incredibly catchy and mostly made in the traditional German spirit.

-The most popular war-song of the WWII was Niel's "Matrosenlied" (Wir fahren gegen Engelland), which was a hit instantly (Niel was asked for the encore immediately after the first performance); and the most popular soldiers' love song was Schultze's "Lili Marleen" - but it took two years of war for it to be noticed and to become "in" (it is questionable whether it would ever become popular in the peacetime).
+The most popular war-song of WWII was Niel's "Matrosenlied" (Wir fahren gegen Engelland), which was an instant hit (when he first performed it, Niel was immediately asked for an encore).
+And the most popular soldiers' love song was Schultze's "Lili Marleen" - but it took two years of war for it to be noticed and to become "in" (it is questionable whether it would ever become as popular in the peacetime).
 It's interesting that both compositions had lyrics written in WWI.

 Cheers,